devmount/sloth.css/docs/pages/index.md

 ## Features

 Sloth.css can be used as drop-in CSS library, as utility class library or even with a set of handcrafted ready-to-copy components.
 Or everything, all at once.
 Just pick the variant you need.
 Styles are opinionated (then again: which styles are not), and crafted to prioritize visual usability over trends such as flat design.
-For example: Elements where you type in (like input fields) are actually inset, elements that are clickable (like buttons) are actually outstanding, tabs are connected to the content they activate etc.
+For example: Elements where you type in (like input fields) are actually inset, elements that are clickable (like buttons) are actually elevated, tabs are connected to the content they activate etc.

 ### Variant 1: Drop-in core CSS library